Deborah Santana: Philanthropy

 As a philanthropist, Santana founded Do a Little, a non-profit which seeks to empower children and underprivileged women, in 2008.

+Santana has also served as a trustee for ANSA (Artists for a New South Africa).
+In 2003, the Amandla AIDS Fund (AAF) was established by ANSA, with a $2.5 million donation from Carlos and Deborah Santana, which represented the entire net proceeds of the 2003 U.S. Summer Santana Shaman tour.

-Santana has also served as a trustee for ANSA (Artists for a New South Africa) and the Smithsonian Institution.
-She is on the board of directors of the Violence Intervention program in Los Angeles and is a First Century Leader of the Smithsonian American Women's History Initiative, and a Member of the Smithsonian National Education Outreach Working Group for the Smithsonian Under Secretary for Education.
+She has also served as a trustee for the Smithsonian Institution.
+She is on the board of directors of the Violence Intervention program in Los Angeles and is a First Century Leader of the Smithsonian American Women's History Initiative, she is also a Member of the Smithsonian National Education Outreach Working Group for the Smithsonian Under Secretary for Education.
 Santana is also a founding donor of the Smithsonian National Museum of African American History and Culture.

-In 2005, Santana published Space Between the Stars: My Journey to an Open Heart, a memoir detailing her biracial upbringing as a child of African-American and European-American parents, and her marriage to Carlos.
+In April 2026, Santana released a new memoir, "Loving the Fire: Choosing Me, Finding Freedom," a memoir chronicling her journey of personal transformation and spiritual awakening following the end of her 34-year marriage to musician Carlos Santana.
+Her previous memoir, Space Between the Stars: My Journey to an Open Heart, was published in 2005 while she was still married to Carlos.
 In 2018, Santana edited and co-published the anthology All the Women in My Family Sing: Women Write the World: Essays on Equality, Justice, and Freedom (Nothing But the Truth So Help Me God), a collection of poems and stories written by 69 women of color.
 She has also contributed to the anthologies Tutu As I Know Him: On a Personal Note (2006), Nothing But the Truth So Help Me God (2012), Life Moments for Women (2012), and 20 Years - Chokecherries Anniversary Edition (2013).

 Santana is credited as a producer on five short documentary films focusing on the Daraja Academy, a free secondary boarding school for high performing girls in need in Kenya, and the work of non-profit partners in South Africa.
 Four of these films were directed by Emmy Award-winner Barbara Rick.
 Santana continues to support the Daraja Academy both financially and by using her celebrity to bring awareness.

-Santana is a lead investor of the Courage Museum, opening in San Francisco in 2025.
-The Courage Museum is a world-class immersive educational program that will be a bold new platform for public education, inspiration, and action, a place where individuals are informed and equipped with tools to rethink violence and advance concrete change.
+Santana is a lead investor of the Courage Museum, opening in San Francisco in 2027.
+The Courage Museum is an educational program that will be a new platform for public education, inspiration, and action, a place where individuals are informed and equipped with tools to rethink violence and advance concrete change.